qanastek/sdialog/docs/sdialog/index.rst

 Serialization
 ^^^^^^^^^^^^^

+The serialization utilities in SDialog allow for exporting dialogues and events as JSON or plain text for downstream tasks, training, or analysis.
+Flexible file I/O is supported for saving and loading dialogues.

 - **Export dialogues and events** as JSON or plain text for downstream tasks, training, or analysis.
 - **Flexible file I/O**: Save and load dialogues using ``Dialog.to_file()`` and ``Dialog.from_file()``.